auth0/docs/articles/scopes/current/api-scopes.md

 ## Background

-When you [create an API in Auth0](/apis), you can [define scopes](/scopes/current/guides/define-scopes-using-dashboard) to control what someone can do and access.
+When you [configure an API in Auth0](/api-auth/guides/configure-api), you can [define scopes](/scopes/current/guides/define-scopes-using-dashboard) to control what someone can do and access.
 For example, if you want users to be able to **read** and **delete** contact information, you would create the follow two scopes to reflect these two actions:

 * `read:contacts`
 * `delete:contacts`